alexkisielewicz/travel-shutter/README.md

 - Page404: A component that represents an error or "Not Found" page, displayed when a user tries to access a page or route that does not exist.

-- SidePanel: A panel component positioned at the side of the application, used to display menu with links for authenticated user.

-- TopPosts: A component that displays list of trending posts, based on number of likes criteria.

 - PostContainer: A container component used to display individual posts, repetitively used to displayed iterated posts on post list, posts in user profile, Feed and Liked pages.

-- Comment: A container that is repetively used to display comments under each post.

 - Profile: A component representing a user's profile page, displaying information such as the user's avatar, username, statistics, bio, instagram link and equipment.
 Repetively used for each user.

+- SidePanel: A panel component positioned at the side of the application, used to display menu with links for authenticated user.

+- TopPosts: A component that displays list of trending posts, based on number of likes criteria.

 # Technology